vlandham/captain_z/out/captain_z.md

 The wind was strong up above the buildings.
 It whipped around the children's hair as they waited for their captain to reach them.
 The first guard was already on the ladder by the time Captain Z made it all the way up.

 The group jogged down the length of the building, looking for a way down or a place to hide.
-The rooftop of the building next door to the one they were on was close enough to reach.
+The rooftop of the next building over was close enough to reach.
 Orion and Nova stepped across the gap between the two buildings.
 They grabbed Lucy's hands to help her across.

 Captain Z jumped the gap and kept running.